 For example, you decide to make penne carbonara for your date night 🥂 and hope to make enough for two plus some leftovers.
 If you have a cup of penne, then our dry to cooked pasta calculator will let you know that you will get approximately 2 cups (1.9 to be exact) of cooked penne.

 We also have a pounds to cups calculator.
-You may use it to convert from cups to pounds and vice versa, depending on your requirement.
+You may use it to convert from cups to pounds and vice versa, depending on your requirements.

 How to calculate the amount of dry pasta to cooked pasta?

 The dry to cooked pasta converter has two separate categories:

 The long-shaped pasta is calculated in terms of its circumference because, obviously, you can't measure long pasta accurately in terms of cups.
 So, if you are deciding to cook a shape that belongs to the long pasta category, you need to know the circumference in inches of the bundle of pasta you intend to cook (holding it in your hand is fine).
 Based on the length, the calculator will tell you how much cooked pasta you would get in terms of cups, cm³, or pints.
 This is because once the pasta is cooked, it is soft enough to be measured in a measuring jug.